 - III pillar or supplementary funded pension.
-This is the responsibility of insurance companies and banks
+This is the responsibility of several fund managers (often banks) and insurance companies.

-The state old-age pension is appointed to permanent residents of Estonia and persons living in Estonia on the basis of a temporary residence permit.
-They will have the right to receive the state old age pension if they have pensionable service in Estonia or in another EU member country for at least 15 years.
+*The right to receive the state old age pension is valid also if a person has pensionable service of at least 15 years in other EU member countries.
 Work in another EU member country or in Norway, Liechtenstein, Iceland or Switzerland is taken into account if the person has worked in one of those countries for at least one year and has the necessary documents to prove it (i.e. employment contract).

-In addition to the state pension, the Estonian pension scheme also includes a funded pension scheme and a voluntary supplementary pension scheme.
+In addition to the state pension, the Estonian pension scheme also includes a funded pension scheme (pillar II) and a voluntary supplementary pension scheme (pillar III).

-Joining the funded pension scheme is optional for persons born before 1983 and obligatory for persons born later than 1983.
+Joining the funded pension scheme is optional for persons born before 1983 and mandatory for persons born on 1 January 1983 and later*.
 A person pays 2% her/himself for the funded pension (deductible from the gross salary by the employer), and the state adds 4% from the social tax paid by the person.
 Almost all such funds are associated with larger banks in Estonia (Pensionikeskus - list of mandatory pension funds).

 Joining the supplementary funded pension scheme is voluntary.
 The amount of the contribution can be determined individually, as well as the period of receiving payments from the supplementary funded pension.
 Income tax from payments for the supplementary funded pension is refunded (see the chapter on taxation).
 It is also possible to continue payments to the supplementary funded pension from another country.
 Supplementarty pension funds are associated with larger banks in Estonia (Pensionikeskus - list of supplementary pension funds).
-It is possible to continue in Estonia to make payments to supplementary pension funds that you have established elsewhere.
+It is also possible to continue to make payments to supplementary pension funds that you have established elsewhere while residing in Estonia.

 The general retirement age for both men and women was 63 years before 1 January 2017.
 As of 1 January 2017 the retirement age started to rise gradually and will reach 65 years by 2026.
 The retirement age increases accoding to year of birth.